datasoft-computing/fluent-plugin-mssql-lookup/README.md

 [Fluentd](https://fluentd.org/) filter plugin that resolves additional fields via a database lookup

-In order to communicate with the SQL Server database, we use [FreeTDS](https://www.freetds.org/) Consequently this will need to be installed in order to use the plugin.
-This repository also contains Dockerfile that adds FreeTDS to the standard Kubernetes image provided [here](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch/fluentd-es-image).
+In order to communicate with the SQL Server database, we use [FreeTDS](https://www.freetds.org/).
+Consequently this will need to be installed in order to use the plugin.
+This repository also contains Dockerfile that adds FreeTDS to the standard image provided [here](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch/fluentd-es-image).

 A prebuilt version of this Docker image is available at http://quay.io/datasoft-computing/fluentd